 - POSITIVE: If the pregnancy results are positive, then the doctor will refer you to some reputed and qualified obstetrician or gynaecologist who will take care of and guide you throughout your prenatal period.

 - NEGATIVE: If the results are negative, then you may activate your menstrual cycle because of which you can get your period the following week.
-But the fertility experts of Sofat infertility and Woman care centre never let you get disappointed.
+But the fertility experts of Dr. Sumita Sofat Hospital never let you get disappointed.
 They will consider opting up for the next cycle.

 DETERMINING FACTORS FOR A HEALTHY BABY: